How can I build a custom docker image to run a Metaflow step?

 We suggest you do not set either of these in your Dockerfile.
 Metaflow constructs a command to run the container for you, so defining the ENTRYPOINT too can produce unexpected errors.

-Here is an example of a minimal Dockerfile.
+Here is an example of a standard Dockerfile.

 USERhas write permission.